fannynabis/chameleon-documentation-en/shops.md

 Unter *Shops* werden alle vom System verwalteten Shops aufgelistet.
 Ist nur ein Shop definiert, gelangt man direkt in die Einstellungen des Shops, sind jedoch mehrere definiert, wird eine Auswahl eingeblendet.

+Via *Shops* you will get a list including all shops which are managed by the system.
+If there is only one shop you enter its settings directly.
+In case of several managed by shops by the system, you will get a selection.

 | Tab | Beschreibung |
 | -- | -- |
 | Basisdaten | Pflege der grundlegenden Daten zum Besitzer und Zugehörigkeit des Shops |